 |1.13 GRE Verbal||Berkeley||Sundays||1 - 4 pm||Anisa||1/13||1/27||2/03||2/10||SKIPS 1/20|

-Because the class size is small, we only are able to offer one make-up class per course (so one class for the quant course and one class for the verbal course).
-If you have to miss a class, find the class that corresponds to the one you will be missing, and e-mail the instructor to make sure there are make-up spots available in that class.
-However, there are videos of all class material on-line, which can be used to make up a class or to review material.
+We are able to offer two make-up classes per course (so two classes for the quant course and two classes for the verbal course).
+If you have to miss a class, find the class that corresponds to the one you will be missing (can be the same or a different location), and e-mail contact at testcrackers.org to make sure there are make-up spots available in that class.
+In addition, there are videos of all class material on-line, which can be used to make up a class or to review material.
 Access to the on-line videos will be given during the first class.

 Lastly, and perhaps most importantly, this class is very participatory, so, with very few exceptions, you (not the instructor) will be doing all the problems presented in class.
 We call on people to answer questions whether or not they raise their hand--so let us know if you'd prefer that we not call on you.
 Please note that this means we all need to make one another feel comfortable taking risks and asking a lot of questions.
 So we ask that you be very careful not to judge anyone in the class for how they answer questions or what questions they ask.
 If we were taking a class in your area of expertise, we would look like utter fools.
 And that's OK!
 GRE questions can be intimidating--we need your help in making the space one where we all can feel good and comfortable while mastering the exam!